Gexkill/sweng2/RASD/src/index.md

 ##Goals
 ###Taxi drivers:
-* [G1] Allows taxi drivers to sign up into the system. **We have said that this is automatically**
-* [G2] Allows taxi drivers to log in the system. **We have said that this is automatically**
+* [G1] Allows taxi drivers to log in the system.
-* [G3] Allows taxi drivers to precise to the system if they are available or not.
+* [G2] Allows taxi drivers to precise to the system if they are available or not.
-* Taxi drivers should receive a notification for incoming request.   **is it a goal ?**
+* [G3] Taxi drivers should receive a notification for incoming request.   **is it a goal ?**
-* Taxi drivers should receive a notification if they have to take care of another user (during a shared ride).   **is it a goal ?**
+* [G4] Taxi drivers should receive a notification if they have to take care of another user (during a shared ride).   **is it a goal ?**
-* [G4] Allows taxi drivers to accept or decline incoming requests for an immediate ride
+* [G5] Allows taxi drivers to accept or decline incoming requests for an immediate ride
-* [G5] Allows taxi drivers to accept or decline incoming request for a later reservation.
+* [G6] Allows taxi drivers to accept or decline incoming request for a later reservation.

 ###Users:
-* [G6] Allows users to request for an immediate taxi ride.
+* [G7] Allows users to request for an immediate taxi ride.
-* [G7] Allows users to request for the reservation of a taxi at least two hours in advance.
+* [G8] Allows users to request for the reservation of a taxi at least two hours in advance.
-* Users should receive a notification with the code of the taxi that takes care of the user's request. **is it a goal ?**
+* [G9] Users should receive a notification with the code of the taxi that takes care of the user's request. **is it a goal ?**
-* Users should be notified if no taxi driver is able to perform the users request. **Is this a goal ? **
+* [G10] Users should be notified if no taxi driver is able to perform the users request. **Is this a goal ? **
-* [G8] Allows users to require to share the taxi.
+* [G11] Allows users to require to share the taxi.
-* Allow users to identify themselves via phone number (and name) not login, they are not registered into the system **Is this a goal?**
+* [G12] Allow users to identify themselves via phone number (and name) not login, they are not registered into the system **Is this a goal?**
-* Allow users to specify number of passengers (if the request is not sharing)
+* [G13] Allow users to specify number of passengers (if the request is not sharing)

 ##Domain properties
 We suppose that these properties hold in the analyzed world :